yoland68/stayfocusd-enforcer/README.md

 # StayFocusd Enforcer

-This hacky chrome extension enforces stayfocusd if you try to disabled it by closing its process in task manager
+This chrome extension enforces stayfocusd if you try to disabled it in chrome extension or closing its process in task manager

-However, this does not resolve the situation when you try to disable the extension completely
+This requires your chrome to have this flag enabled (chrome://flags/#extensions-on-chrome-urls)